aramis-lab/clinicadl/docs/Train/Introduction.md

 In case of [multi-cohort training](Details.md#multi-cohort), must be a path to a TSV file.
 - `OUTPUT_MAPS_DIRECTORY` (path) is the folder where the results are stored.

 The training can be configured through a Toml configuration file or by using the command line options.
-If you have a Toml configuration file (see [the section below](Introduction.md/#Configuration-file) page for more information) you can use the following option to load it:
+If you have a Toml configuration file (see [the section below](#configuration-file) for more information) you can use the following option to load it:

 - `--config_file` (File) is the name of the Toml configuration file for training job.
 This file contain the value for the options that you want to specify (to avoid too long command line).

-If an option is specified twice (in the configuration file and then as an option in command line) then **the value specified in the command line will be used for the job**.
+If an option is specified twice (in the configuration file and as an option in command line) then **the value specified in the command line will have a higher priority when running the job**.

 Options shared for all values of `network_task` are organized in groups: